-Applicants will complete a standardized, nationally-normed test, the Career Programs Assessment Test (CPAt).
-Successful completion of the assessment examination is a prerequisite for admission.
-The minimum scaled score for admission is 120.
+Applicants will complete a standardized, nationally-normed test, the Career Programs Assessment Test (CPAt), or the COMPASS test.
+Successful completion of one of these assessment examinations is a prerequisite for admission.
+The minimum scaled score for the CPAt is 120.
+The minimum composite score for the COMPASS test is 40.
 Applicants who have completed one academic year of credits at another postsecondary institution (24 semester credits or 36 quarter credits with at least a 2.0 cumulative grade point average) will not be required to complete the test.
 Applicants who have completed the ACT with a score of at least 15 or the SAT with a score of at least 700 will not be required to complete the test.